-I’m John – yes, I know the URL suggests “Sean”, but that’s just the name I’ve most recently written under so let’s stick to my real one for this – and I’m available to provide editing services for fiction or non-fiction, self-published or traditional, in both US and UK English.
-My rates are very reasonable and I aim to ensure as prompt a turnaround time as possible, depending on the work involved.
+I’m John – yes, I know the URL suggests “Sean”, but that’s just the name I’ve most recently written under so let’s stick to my real one for this – and I’m available to provide freelance editing services for fiction or non-fiction, self-published or traditional, in both US and UK English.
+My rates are very reasonable, I take pride in my thoroughness and attention to detail, and I aim to ensure as prompt a turnaround time as possible.

 Why would you need an editor?

-There were an estimated 300,000 novels self-published in 2012, a number that’s rising all the time, alongside regular mainstream published fiction.
-The one thing that just about everyone following the ebook boom advises is that the best move any writer self-publishing should look at making is to employ an editor.
+There are somewhere over 450,000 novels and short stories self-published per year, rising all the time, alongside regular mainstream published fiction.
+The one thing that just about everyone following the ebook boom suggests is that any writer self-publishing should look at employing an editor.
+Likewise, many writers, particularly those relatively new to the craft, working towards traditional publishing can benefit from having a skilled pair of eyes on their material before they go to submission.
 As a writer, it’s very hard to see flaws, particularly broader story ones, within your own work because you’re closer to it than anyone else will ever be.

-I’ve been a trade journalist, both full-time and freelance, for 13 years and counting, including working as an editor on a number of publications.
-I’ve also been a professional genre fiction writer for 10 years, with six books published by major houses in the UK and US as well as several short stories by commission, and my work has been translated into a dozen languages worldwide.
+I’ve been a trade journalist, both full-time and freelance, for 16 years and counting, including working as an editor on a number of publications.
+I’ve also been a professional genre fiction writer for 12 years, with eight books published by houses in the UK and US, as well as several short stories by commission, and my work has been translated into a dozen languages worldwide.

 I’ve been both editor and edited, and so I fully understand what’s useful and what’s not, and how to frame advice and constructive criticism.
-In addition, while I’m British, all of my published work has been US-set and a considerable chunk of my full-time journalism was for a US news service.
-I’m therefore capable of handling English language work from either side of the Pond.
+In addition, while I’m British, all of my published work has been US-set, and a considerable chunk of my full-time journalism was for a US news service.
+I’m therefore capable of handling English language work from either side of the Pond and beyond.

-My fees are, I hope, extremely reasonable and I’ll try to provide an accurate estimate of likely turnaround time for editorial work because I know that as a writer you don’t want to be left in the dark for weeks at a stretch.
+My fees are, I hope, extremely reasonable and I always try to provide an accurate estimate of likely turnaround time for editorial work because I know that as a writer you don’t want to be left in the dark for weeks at a stretch.
 Completion time will depend on the amount of work needed, and on the amount of other work I have on my plate, but I’ll always try to keep you informed and provide as accurate an estimate as possible.
+I have never yet missed a deadline.
+I’m happy to perform a trial edit on a sample of your work in order for you to determine whether I can meet your needs.

 What can I do and what does it cost?

 A variety of things from a simple overview report to a full heavy edit, all priced accordingly, and all in US dollars.
+They’re priced as a small flat fee + a per-word rate in cents.
 As well as describing what each involves, I’ve included snippets of the type of feedback you might expect below for illustrative purposes.
 They’re only little fragments, obviously (and, for what it’s worth, we’re looking at a fictitious pulp SF novel).
-While examples and descriptions are couched in terms of fiction, though, I’m happy to work with any kind of material.
+While examples and descriptions are couched in terms of fiction, though, I’m happy to work with any kind of material, and there’s likely to be very little I haven’t already dealt with.

 - A basic manuscript critique means I’ll read what you give me and let you know what I think of its plot, characters, story, style etc. as well as potential ways to improve things as needed.